 The plot of the cat who goes from house to house pretending to be anyone’s will be familiar to anyone who’s ever known a cat.
 There’s an episode of cult hit This Country (“The Vicar’s Son”) in which Kerry Mucklowe eats her mum’s dinners, then sort of falls opportunistically into a scheme whereby she cadges dinner off an elderly lady living in the same village.
 The audience soon realises that Kerry is behaving exactly like a house cat.

 Six Dinner Sid is a picture book cat who does the same thing.
 In these stories about opportunistic tricksters, there’s a storytelling rule which I have not yet seen broken: At the climax, their scheming ways are exposed for all to see.
 The mask comes off.
 Two types of stories rely heavily on the mask: thrillers and comedies.
 This is more comedy than thriller.
-For a thriller cat picture book which also uses a mask, see Slinky Malinki by Lynley Dodd.Continue reading “Six Dinner Sid by Inga Moore (1993)”
+For a thriller cat picture book which also uses a mask, see Slinky Malinki by Lynley Dodd.Continue reading “Six Dinner Sid by Inga Moore (1993) Analysis”